siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 curl http://localhost:5051/eth/v1/beacon/states/head/validators/<publickey>
 ```

-I put this down to long-running script times making it hard to spot what was probably a network disconnection.
+I put the stray 24 keys down to long-running script times making it hard to spot what was probably a network disconnection.
 Bash to the rescue again to write a simple script to generate the keys and call curl for each key.
 *eth2-val-tools* has this convenience function for simply printing out the public keys:

 ```shell